datastaxdevs/workshop-nosqlbench/README.md

 - check the reported Grafana graphs and connect them to metrics seen earlier / concepts with percentiles etc
 - go to Prometheus and paste these just to have an idea.
 If you're interested, we just give some links.

 ## Workloads

 ### dump and inspect the workload

+    nb --copy cql-keyvalue

+The general structure of a workload

 ### play with a sample workload

+We have included a sample, easy workload for you to play with:

+...

 ### a semi-finished workload (homework)

+And we also provide another workload: ... (homework)